Sunday, April 30, 2023

 Supervillains Index

 This is a sub-index covering all the supervillains that appear on this blog.
 You can find links to all the other sub-indices on the main Blog Content Index page.
-FWIW, this is by far the longest single sub-index.
+Even as a sub-index this has gotten unwieldy due to the number of entries, so it's been broken down alphabetically into further sub-sub-indices.

 Supervillains